arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/JSF_post_api_collection.md

 If a server fails, this is detected automatically and one of the servers holding copies take over, usually without an error being reported.

+@RESTBODYPARAM{distributeShardsLike,string,optional,string}
+(The default is *""*): in an enterprise cluster, this attribute binds the specifics of sharding  for the newly created collection to follow that of a specified existing collection.
+**Note**: Using this parameter has consequences for the prototype collection.
+It can no longer be dropped, before sharding imitating collections are dropped.
+Equally, backups and restores of imitating collections alone will generate warnings, which can be overridden, about missing sharding prototype.

 @RESTQUERYPARAMETERS
 @RESTQUERYPARAM{waitForSyncReplication,integer,optional,int64}
 Default is *1* which means the server will only report success back to the client